-Next we saw the one room school house.
-This building shows even the the 19th century settlers were determined to teach their kids.
-All grades where taught in the one room and girls sat on one side and boys on the other.
+Next, we saw the one-room schoolhouse.
+This building shows even the 19th-century settlers were determined to teach their kids.
+All grades were taught in the one room and girls sat on one side and boys on the other.

 There is a plaque that explains classes would last about 15 minutes each and there were 2 or 3 recesses per day.

-The operator had to be available all hours of the night to connect calls so they would have a switchboard in there house next to their bed!
+The operator had to be available all hours of the night to connect calls so they would have a switchboard in their house next to their bed!

 Here is the plaque inside as well.

 I wish we could have seen the church, and we will try again during the week to stop in and see it.
-It was closed for the wedding ,but we were told it was named one of the best wedding venues in Tennessee.
+It was closed for the wedding, but we were told that the Church in Cannonsburgh Village was named one of the best wedding venues in Tennessee.

-Next is the University House that shows what an 1800s house with a dog trot would look like.
-Dogtrots were popular in the south from 1780-1830 because connecting log structures was to difficult, when more room was needed they would make two room with a basic walkway connected by one roof.
+Next is the University House that shows what a 1800s house with a dog trot would look like.
+Dogtrots were popular in the south from 1780-1830 because connecting log structures were to difficult when more room was needed they would make two room with a basic walkway connected by one roof.

 There are some ladies painting while we were there and my kids took an interest in what they were painting and the ladies set them right up to draw as well!